Apr 29, 2015 03:44 PM

 donations from the gardens of Rhonda Buchanan, Richard Tabb, and Kevin

 D. Kouba.
-On April 2nd, we will open the garden and acknowledge the
+At this event, we will open the garden and acknowledge the

 donors and students that have helped make this project happen.
 One of

 the highlights of this day will be a community planting in which